s10wen/kapow-skeleton/README.md

 - A comprehensive .gitignore file
 - Useful front-end polyfills
 - NPM, Bower and Gem dependency manifests
-- Plumbing for a WordPress installation
+- Config files necessary for WordPress
 - Vagrant configuration files
+- A Vagrant database backup script

 On it's own, the Skeleton isn't a lot of use unless you've already got your own Sass, build tool and theme modules to drop into the project.
 Thankfully, the Skeleton is designed to work with the other members of the Kapow! family: the [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt) and [Theme](https://github.com/mkdo/kapow-theme) modules.